w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

-* Define transcripts as a text version of the speech and non-speech audio information needed to understand the content.
+* Define basic transcripts as a text version of the speech and non-speech audio information needed to understand the content.
 Explain that transcripts are for people who cannot see or cannot hear the content.
-* Show examples of quality transcripts for video and audio content.
-Emphasize how those transcripts identify the speaker and provide all the relevant information that is needed to understand the content.
+* Describe characteristics of quality transcripts for video and audio content.
+For example, identifying the speaker and providing all the relevant information needed to understand the content.
-* Explain that descriptive transcripts include text descriptions of the visual information that is needed to understand the content.
-Explain that these descriptions are often based on existing captions and descriptions of visual information.
+* Define descriptive transcripts as those that include text descriptions of the visual information that is needed to understand the content.
+Explain that these descriptions are often based on existing captions and description of visual information.
-* Explain that making transcripts easy to find on the page is essential for some users to find them.
+* Discuss approaches for making transcripts easy to find on the page.
 This may include adding the transcript in an expandable section or adding a link to a separate page that contains the transcript.
-Emphasize that making transcripts easy to find on the page requires collaboration between different team members, including designers and developers.
+Emphasize that making transcripts easy to find on the page requires collaboration between different team members, including designers, developers, and content authors.

 #### Ideas to Assess Knowledge for Topic